Simpler and Unified Recognition Algorithm for Path Graphs and Directed Path Graphs: Recognition algorithm for directed path graphs

-If $H_{\Gamma_C}$ is 2-colorable, then there are no antipodal triangle in $\Gamma_C$.
-Moreover, the absence of antipodal triangle implies the absence of full antipodal triangle.
-Thus, if there are no antipodal triangle in $\Gamma_C$, then $D_i$ and $D_{i,j}$'s form a partition of $\Gamma_C$, as proved in \cite{ab}.
+Thanks to Theorem~\ref{mew2}, given a clique separator $C$, we have to check whether the antipodality graph $A_C$ is 2-colorable.
+If so, then there are no antipodal triangle in $\Gamma_C$.
+Moreover, the absence of an antipodal triangle implies the absence of full antipodal triangle.
+Thus, if there are no full antipodal triangles in $\Gamma_C$, then the rigid structure described in Lemma~\ref{lemma:elenco_trivial_2} still holds.
+Consequently, we obtain the following characterization by noting that the coloring in Theorem~\ref{th:coloring} is a proper vertex coloring of $A_C$, thus it suffices to reduce the color set from $[r+1]$ to $\{0,1\}$ and modify accordingly all the conditions.

-The following lemma, proved in \cite{ab}, shows that the absence of full antipodal triangle in $\U_C$ gives a stiff structure of antipodality graph with respect to partition $\mathcal{D}$.
-In particular, for every $D\in D$, we know how antipodality works between elements in $D$ and elements not in $D$.